top of page

 photo by Evert den Hartog

 Over the last few years, we've written about the tall and weird-looking people living in the twilight zone of sea and land: the coastal strip along the southern shores of the North Sea.
 Recently, repetitive long calls made us aware that we developed a blind spot.
 We forgot all about the animal that inhabits the same coastal zone, the seagull.
 The co-existence of men and gulls is complex.
 Opinions about seagulls differ greatly, from sheer admiration to absolute disgust.
-In this post, we give an overview of these sentiments.
-After reading this post, it's up to you in which box you put the seagull.
+In this blog post, we give an overview of these sentiments.
+After reading this blog post, it's up to you in which box you put the seagull.

 Before we start with categorizing the different sentiments on seagulls, we first give some basic information about these birds.
-It helps you to make an informed decision at the end of this post.
+It helps you to make an informed decision at the end of this blog post.

 1. Make some noise